My TS4 challege: Update

 • In the Homeless challenge, you're supposed to get a house and keep up with rent before having a job.
 To me, it made more sense that you would first get a job to save money for a house.
 Also, it's a homeless challenge...
 Getting a house right from the start kinda defeats the purpose for me, I wanted that to be more of a gradual process.

 • The Runaway Teen challenge encourages you to have your teen skip school.
-While I understand the roleplaying reasons for it, I actually think that school hours are an increased time for me and, roleplaying wise if you're trying to lay low and not draw attention to yourself, the best thing you can do is try to keep living your life as normally as possible.
+While I understand the roleplaying reasons for it, I actually think that school hours are an increased time for me and, roleplaying-wise if you're trying to lay low and not draw attention to yourself, the best thing you can do is try to keep living your life as normally as possible.
 If all of a sudden you stop going to class, that's exactly what will make the school community suspicious and start meddling where they shouldn't.

 • Another challenge that caught my attention was the Orphan Challenge but, from a storytelling/ roleplaying perspective, it had some inconsistencies (if you're "an orphan but not a runaway", why do you need to start from 0 building your house and buying everything in it?
 Wouldn't you already be living at your parents' old house?).
 However, the idea of having your teen start with a younger sibling that they need to take care of seemed like a nice way to sprinkle in a little extra challenge to this mix.
-However, since I was already starting with a pet for the extra challenge (I have the shrub toilet, which makes the pets get sick and have to go to the vet all the time), I decided to instead use the Raise Them Right challenge approach: get my sim pregnant a bit later down the line (or foster a kid) and just raise the kid from the Baby stage instead of Toddler/Child (especially since that's what I'll be using the foster family mod for).
+However, since I was already starting with a pet for the extra challenge (I have the shrub toilet, which makes the pets get sick and have to go to the vet all the time), I decided to use the Raise Them Right challenge approach instead: get my sim pregnant a bit later down the line (or foster a kid) and just raise the kid from the Baby stage instead of Toddler/Child (especially since that's what I'll be using the foster family mod for).

 The world

-When I initially made this challenge, my goal was to turn Newcrest into a self-contained world by having in it all the venue types that my sim would ever need (cheap motelcinemadaycarelandfil (the starting lot), laundromatmiddle schoolrestaurant, and spa, as well as a bonus aquaparkgaming arcade, and medieval village for leisure purposes).
+When I initially made this challenge, my goal was to turn Newcrest into a self-contained world by having in it all the venue types that my sim would ever need (cheap motelcinemadaycarelandfill (the starting lot), laundromatmiddle schoolrestaurant, and spa, as well as a bonus aquaparkgaming arcade, and medieval village for leisure purposes).
 The result that had was that, for all these years, I barely had my sims interact with the other worlds.
 In order to force myself to diversify my play style, I decided to not have in Newcrest any venues that I had access to in other worlds.
 So, once again, I've completely changed the lots I'm using.
 They are now as follows:

 1. Bridgeviewcheap motel*, graveyard (from Happy Haunt), toddler playground